cschlick/greasewood/SECURITY.md

 | **Compromised anchor** — attacker holds `ca.key` | Full admission control: mint identities, assign roles, sign policy.
 Cannot passively decrypt tunnels or take over an *existing* node's overlay address (addresses are self-certifying, keys never leave nodes) — but can mint a new node and re-bind mesh *names* to it, hijacking future by-name connections.
 No defense inside the model: this is the root of trust.
 Recovery is a re-root ([RUNBOOK](RUNBOOK.md)). |
 | **Local non-root user** on a member host | Network reachability over the overlay, not the node's identity — see [Multi-user hosts](#multi-user-hosts). |

-Out of scope: underlay availability against an on-path attacker; denial of service by a live, malicious anchor (see accepted risks); kernel/WireGuard implementation bugs; physical access to a node.

 ## Keys and trust boundaries